mitodl/ocw-data-parser/README.md

 # ocw-data-parser

-A parsing script for OCW course data
+A parsing script for OCW course data.
+Additionally, you can use parsed output to generate static HTML site.

 ## Installation
+This is a python 3.3+ project.

 pip install the `ocw-data-parser` library:
 ```bash
 pip install ocw-data-parser